-Fish culture in multipurpose farm ponds with a size of approximately 2500 sq m
+Fish culture in multipurpose farm ponds with a size of approximately 2500 Sq. mt.

-- Multipurpose farm ponds excavated under MNREGS have to be taken up by the fisheries department to carryout fish culture activities.
+- Multipurpose Farm Ponds excavated under MNREGS has to be taken up by the fisheries department to carryout fish culture activities.

 - 25 beneficiary per district

 - Size of pond 2500 sq. mt.

 - Expected total input cost Rs.
 46,000/-

 - Subsidy @ 50% Rs.23,000/-

 - Culture duration 6-8 months

 - Expected yield 1000 kg.

-- Expected revenue Rs.75,000/-
+- Expected Revenue Rs.75,000/-

-Green house scheme for fishermen co operative members
+Green House Scheme for fishermen co operative members

-All the marine or inland fisherman/fisherwomen being a member of fishermen/fisherwomen cooperative societies living below poverty line in rural areas and having no own house will be eligible for chief Minister Solar Powered Green Houses constructed through the rural development department.
+All the marine or inland fisherman/fisherwomen being a member of fishermen/fisherwomen cooperative societies living below poverty line in rural areas and having no own house will be eligible for chief Minister Solar Powers Green Houses constructed through the rural development department.

-- Area 300 sq ft. - Unit cost 1.80 lakh - Fisher folk only with patas for their land be will eligible under this scheme - Beneficiaries should not own any pucca concrete house in the village or elsewhere. - Should not have benefited under any housing scheme.
+- Area 300 Sq.
+Ft. - Unit cost 1.80 lakh - Fisher folk only with patas for their land will eligible for this scheme - Beneficiaries should not own any pucca concrete house in the village or elsewhere. - Should not have benefited under any housing scheme.